 - No Holding.

-Players may not grab hold of ball carrier to impede progress; they must be going for the flag.
+Players may not grab hold of a ball carrier to impede progress; they must only pull the flag.
 (Note: Slight grabbing of the shirt or body may occur when going for the flag and may not be a penalty, if it is sustained it will be.
 This is an Officials judgment and the judgment will stand, be in control of your hands.)

 - No 'Charging'